Character formula for Weil representations in terms of Frobenius traces

 Ramified $l$-adic local Galois representations tend to be unwelcome.
 We give an explicit character formula which reconstructs such a representation from its Frobenius traces over extensions where it is unramified.
 We also record some consequences for \'etale cohomology of abelian varieties and other $l$-adic representations.
 The paper is a number-theoretic counterpart of \cite{clifford}, which concerns representations of finite groups.

 Our setting is as follows.
 Let $K$ be a non-archimedean local field, with residue field $\res K$, separable closure $K^s$ and algebraic closure~$\bar K$.
-We write $I_K=I_{K^s/K}$ for the absolute inertia group and $\Frob_K\in G_K=\Gal(K^s/K)$ for an arithmetic Frobenius element.
+We write $K^{nr}$ for the maximal unramified extension of $K$ in $K^s$, $I_K=I_{K^s/K}$ for the absolute inertia group and $\Frob_K\in G_K=\Gal(K^s/K)$ for an arithmetic Frobenius element.
+Recall that the Weil group $W_K$ is generated by $I_K$ and $\Frob_K$; its topology is the usual profinite one on $I_K$ and discrete on $W_K/I_K\iso\Z$.
+A Weil representation over $K$ is a continuous finite-dimensional complex representation of $W_K$.
 We refer the reader to \cite{TatN} for the background on Weil and Weil-Deligne representations.

 We begin with an analogue of the character formula \cite[Cor.
 9]{clifford} for Weil representations: